Definition of electric and magnetic fields in curved spacetime: Discussion

 \section{Discussion}

-We derived Maxwell equations in curved spacetime with the most general linear metric perturbations in the Minkowski background.
-The EM fields depend on the choice of the observer (the frame); in the covariant expression $F_{ab}$ and $J_a$ are independent of the frame, but as their decomposition, $E_a$ and $B_a$ as well as $\varrho_{\rm em}$ and $j_a$, are frame dependent.
-Thus, a proper choice of the frame is essential for handling Maxwell equations.
+We derived Maxwell's equations in curved spacetime with the most general linear metric perturbations in the Minkowski background.
+The EM fields depend on the choice of the observer (the frame four-vector); in the covariant expression $F_{ab}$ and $J_a$ are independent of the frame (observer), but as their decomposition, $E_a$ and $B_a$ as well as $\varrho$ and $j_a$, are frame dependent.
+Thus, a proper choice of the frame is essential for handling Maxwell's equations in curved spacetime.

 In the literature concerned with detecting gravitational waves by EM means, a special definition without resorting to the frame four-vector is popular where the EM fields are introduced assuming $F_{ab}$ is the one in Minkowski space \cite{Cooperstock-1968, Baroni-1985, Berlin-2022, Domcke-2022}.
 Although it is an {\it ad hoc} choice, by itself it is not a problem as we can simply translate the fields from one frame to another.